Hydrotherapy for people with Multiple Sclerosis

 January 2019 - December 2019

 Charity information: Kent Multiple Sclerosis Therapy Centre Limited

-There is a risk that we won't receive enough funding to fund a Hydrotherapist for 5 days per week.
-The Centre will continue to fundraise to ensure any shortfall can be met.
+There is a risk that we won't receive enough funding to cover the annual costs of providing hydrotherapy at the Centre.
+However, the Centre will continue to fundraise to ensure any shortfall can be met.

-Funders of this project will receive an annual newsletter detailing the progress of this project, the number of sessions available and the waiting time.
+Funders of this project will receive an annual report detailing progress and outcomes of this project.

 Read more about the Charity running this project.

-The Hydrotherapist provides hands-on hydrotherapy at the Centre.
-They also carry out initial assessments with the Centre users.
+Our Specialist Neuro Physiotherapist provides hands-on hydrotherapy at the Centre.
+They also carry out initial assessments with service users.

 He assists with therapy sessions in the pool and is also a qualified swimming instructor and life saver.

 ...will pay for 150 hydrotherapy sessions for people living with MS.

 “Although I leave the pool feeling shattered, with the help of Claire the therapist I am finding the treatment is making a huge difference to me both physically and mentally.
 The wonderful therapists coupled with the facilities at the Centre makes the whole experience really positive.“